/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Investing in CLOs

 Investing in CLOs is not without risk.
-As with other securities, CLOs are subject to credit, liquidity, and mark-to-market risk, and the basic architecture of CLOs requires that investors must understand the waterfall mechanisms and protections as well as the terms, conditions, and credit profile of the underlying loan collateral.
+As with other securities, CLOs are subject to credit, liquidity, and mark-to-market risk, and investors must understand the waterfall mechanisms and protections as well as the terms, conditions, and credit profile of the underlying loan collateral.
 Thus, the relative value determination for a CLO simultaneously considers potential returns relative to other securitized and corporate fixed-income sectors as well as its pricing relative to other short-duration options.

 Capturing opportunities in the CLO market requires the expertise to perform bottom-up research on individual bank loans in the underlying collateral pool.
 Because CLOs routinely have over 200 issuers in their collateral pools, investment managers must have significant corporate credit research capabilities to fully evaluate the underlying credit risk in each CLO.